What inspires you to show up at work every day?

 How did you determine your career path?

-Describe the skill sets that are essential to future business leaders and innovators.
+Describe the skill sets that are essential to future business leader and innovators?

 Define innovative methods you apply to your business and life.